 Knowledge of Search Engine Optimization Boosters:

 Search engine algorithms put different relevancy to each HTML element on the page, those with a heavier weighting in the algorithms are called optimization boosters.
 A search engine optimization consultant’s knowledge of boosters is not easily determined and is seldom immediately reflected in the positions achieved.
-As search engine algorithms have evolved the ease with which they could be manipulated has diminished.
+As search engine algorithms have evolved the difficulty in using copy to manipulate SERPs has diminished.
 Search engines now use elements outside of the page itself.
-Link analysis discussed above would be a good example.
+Link analysis discussed above would be a good example of limiting the manipulation ability of links.

 The boosters above are still working, however, Google looks at so many more signals now that these seem ineffective.
 Just like links these boosters just have a smaller piece of the ranking pie, but they are still boosters.
-More important then the ranking boost is most of these boosters increase the ability for users to see important elements on the page.
+More important than the ranking boost is most of these boosters increase the ability for users to see important information on the page as well as increase the ability of the user to scan content.

 Submission Strategies, Planning and Budgeting: